jdnc/blog/README.md

-This is Madhura's technical bloq
+This is Madhura's technical blog.